 It’s hoped the placement of sheep around the town will boost tourism numbers.

 Northampton is close to a few notable landmarks in Western Australia, such as the pink coloured Hutt Lagoon.

 Rottnest Island, WA

-Located off the coast of Perth, Rottnest Island is accessible by a 1-1.5 hour one-way ferry ride.
-Some of the best things that you can do is relax on one or more of the 60 beaches on the island, swim, or snorkel in the crystal blue waters.
+Once you’ve arrived on the island, you can relax on one or more of the 60 beaches, swim, or snorkel in the crystal blue waters.

 Submitted by Life Of Doing.

 Tucked away in the South West corner of Western Australia is the beach town of Yallingup.

 The town boasts idyllic beaches with white sands and crystal clear waters, perfect for a cooling swim.

 For those sporty waterbabies the strong winds of WA and remote location can also mean you’ll have the oceans to yourself if you fancy a spot of windsurfing.